 Polyester/Nylon – More affordable versions of merino wool but with similar properties.

-Fleece – Polyester fleece jackets have a soft feel thanks to thick fibers that generate warmth, and have water-repellent properties.
+Fleece – Polyester fleece jackets have a soft feel thanks to thick fibers that generate warmth and have water-repellent properties.

-5. Function over fashion, ALWAYS
+5. Function Over Fashion, ALWAYS

-There’s a study showing that wearing fashionable clothes while doing sports boosts one’s confidence; the same applies to hiking.
+Research shows that wearing fashionable clothes while doing sports boosts one’s confidence; the same applies to hiking.

 However, in the case of hiking, looking good while feeling miserable – because you’ve twisted an ankle or your clothes are soaked – is not something you want.